jtanx/fontforge/doc/sphinx/ui/menus/mmmenu.rst

 .. object:: Create MM

-   Brings up the :doc:`multiple master dialog <multiplemaster>` and allows you to create your own multiple master font from scratch.
+   Brings up the :doc:`multiple master dialog </ui/dialogs/multiplemaster>` and allows you to create your own multiple master font from scratch.

 .. _mmmenu.Valid: